 Natural Ways to Boost Moisture

-If you wish to boost the moisturising effects of sulfate-free shampoos, attack the problem from within, by including specific foods in your diet.
+If you wish to boost the moisturizing effects of sulfate-free shampoos, attack the problem from within, by including specific foods in your diet.
 For strong hair, nutrients such as protein, iron, and Vitamin C are crucial.
 Protein can be found in tofu, eggs and meat; iron can be sourced from red meat and leafy green vegetables; while Vitamin C (which is essential for iron absorption) can be found in citrus foods like blueberries, kiwi fruits, and oranges.
-To ensure hair obtains the moisture it needs to shine, increase your intake of Omega-3 essential fatty acids, which are found in fatty fish, nuts, seeds, avocado, and olive oil.
+Blueberries are especially good source of vitamin C, 4% vitamin B6, and 36% of vitamin K to name a few.
+To ensure hair obtains the moisture it needs to shine, increase your intake of Omega-3 essential fatty acids, which are found in nuts, seeds, avocado, and olive oil.

 If your hair has been dryer than normal, solve the problem from a multi-pronged perspective.
 Replace your normal shampoo with a quality sulfate-free product, drink plenty of water, and pursue moisture from within with a healthy Mediterranean-styled diet.